stvbyr/ddd-symfony-vue-todo-docker/README.md

 # Symfony 5 Todo App

-With this project I wanted to create a full stack project that uses a variety of different tools that I never used in this conjunction.
+With this project I wanted to create a full stack project that uses a variety of different tools.
 First and foremost I wanted to explore a DDD approach for this project as I think that this would improve my engineering skills a lot.

+To not overcommit I use wanna create a simple todo app.
+More on that in the domain analysis.

 __This Project is a WIP.
 So big changes are very likely.__
 ## Stack